Trip Highlights of Mera Peak Climbing

 Today will be about 4 to 5 hours.
 We follow the west bank of the riverbed up the valley to Tangnag (4,360m).
 Afterward, we trek on a gradually ascending path.
 We get closer views of Kusum Kanguru Peak and many more Himalayas.

-On the way, we have a beautiful idea of Mt.
+On the way, we see beautiful views of Mt.
 Charpate and Mera La and a Buddhist Gomba in the lap of the big rock.
 Thagnag is using a grazing area for summer.
-They have the simplest of lodges and shops starting to develop, and we overnight in Thagnag.
+They have the simplest lodges and shops, which are starting to develop, and we overnight in Thagnag.

 08